Affiliate links on Android Authority may earn us a commission. Learn more.

 Problem #4 — Not receiving messages or calls on Verizon

-The unlocked version of the phone that is available directly from HTC in the US is supposed to be compatible with Verizon Wireless, but some users have had difficulty receiving calls, and far more prominently, don’t receive messages.
+The unlocked version of the phone available directly from HTCin the US is supposed to be compatible with Verizon Wireless, but some users have had difficulty receiving calls.
+And far more common are dropped messages.

-- As far as the not receiving calls issue is concerned, the problem is related to the SIM card.
-If you have just used your older Verizon SIM with the U11, there may some compatibility issues.
+- As far as not receiving calls, the problem is related to the SIM card.
+If you have just used your older Verizon SIM with the U11, there may be some compatibility issues.
 You will have to go to the Verizon store to get a new SIM card, which should be available to you for free.
 Once you swap the SIM, it should now be possible to make and receive calls.

 - A SIM switch may help with regards to not receiving text messages as well, but for some users, the solution has been a touch more complicated.
 You have to call Verizon customer care and ask them to turn off or remove “CDMA-less Provisioning,” which is causing the text messages to be blocked.

 - The issue might also have to do with the unlocked phone not being properly activated on the network.
 After following the step above, make sure to check with the CSR that the phone is fully activated.
 Once that is done, the device should now work as expected.

 HTC is able to provide a great audio experience with the included USB-C USonic earphones, but the lack of a headphone jack has resulted in a couple of problems.
 First, if you want to use your regular headphones, a 3.5 mm adapter is available in the box.
 However, some users are reporting that the adapter doesn’t work for them.
 Secondly, the use of the USB-C port for audio means that you are unable to charge your phone while listening to music, which is an issue for some users.